rahul22mrk/strivers-sde-sheet-45days/Arrays/Striver_SDE_Sheet_Notes.md

 public void sortZeroOneTwo(int[] nums) {
     int cnt0 = 0, cnt1 = 0, cnt2 = 0;

-    // Counting the number of 0s, 1s, and 2s in the array
     for (int i = 0; i < nums.length; i++) {
         if (nums[i] == 0) cnt0++;
         else if (nums[i] == 1) cnt1++;
         else cnt2++;
     }

-    /* Placing the elements in the
-       original array based on counts */
     // placing 0's
     for (int i = 0; i < cnt0; i++) nums[i] = 0;